-Difference between high and low impact exercis
+Difference between high and low impact exercise

 When it comes to cardio, you’re spoilt for choice.
 From yoga to cycling, swimming to burpees, any form of cardio can help your physical fitness.
 However, the effects of aerobic exercise on your body can vary greatly depending on the type of exercise you do, due to the amount of force exerted on bones and joints during physical activity.
 Knowing the difference between low-intensity and high-intensity exercise is critical for healing injuries and achieving specific training goals.
 Talk to our experts for more information on staying happy and healthy.